anatawa12/AvatarOptimizer/.docs/content/docs/faq/index.md

 Avatar Optimizer and some other non-destructive avatar modification tools may make your avatar not exceed the hard limit of VRChat.
 However, the upload button on the VRCSDK Control Panel will be disabled if the hard limit is exceeded with on-scene Avatar.
-But, if your avatar does not exceed the hard limit after build, you can upload the avatar with some other ways.
 You may use the following methods to skip pre-build hard limit check.
 Please note that those methods will not skip the post-build hard limit check.